biglocalnews/warn-scraper/docs/job_center.md

 On subsequent runs, we always perform a fresh scrape of the current and prior year, to ensure we capture potential data updates to recently filed records.

-Data for years farther back in time are collected from cached pages rather than scraped anew.
+Data for years farther back in time are collected from cached pages rather than scraped anew, in order to optimize the speed of scrapers and be good Internet citizens. :smiley:

 Our date-based approach uses a so-called "stop year" that is hard-coded in our scrapers and is based on a review of each state's data.